-Safety Data Sheets (SDSs)
+6.9 Safety Data Sheets (SDSs)

-• The safety data sheets for each chemical used in the laboratory contain recommended limits or OSHA-mandated limits, or both, as guidelines for exposure limits.
+- The safety data sheets for each chemical used in the laboratory contain recommended limits or OSHA-mandated limits, or both, as guidelines to exposure limits.
 Typical limits are expressed as threshold limit values (TLVs), permissible exposure limits (PELs), or action levels.
 When such limits are stated, that limit, along with any other information about the hazardous characteristics of the chemical, should be used to set laboratory guidelines.
-These laboratory guidelines may be used by the District or School Chemical Hygiene Officer and
+These laboratory guidelines may be used by the district or school chemical hygiene officer and the teacher in determining the safety precautions, control measures, and personal protective equipment that apply when working with that toxic chemical. - Each SDS received with incoming shipments of chemicals should be maintained and made readily available to laboratory employees and to students. - A safety data sheet for each compound on the chemical inventory list is required.

-- the teacher to determine the safety precautions, control measures, and personal protective equipment that apply when working with that toxic chemical. - Each SDS received with incoming shipments of chemicals should be maintained and made readily available to laboratory employees and students. - A safety data sheet for each compound on the Chemical Inventory List is required. - Chemical manufacturers and suppliers are required to supply one copy of a safety data sheet the first time the chemical is purchased by the school or institution. - All laboratory employees will be trained to read and understand the SDSs.
+- Chemical manufacturers and suppliers are required to supply one copy of a safety data sheet the first time the chemical is purchased by the school or institution. - All laboratory employees will be trained to read and understand the SDS's.

-Waste Disposal
+6.10 Waste Disposal

-The District and School Chemical Hygiene Officers will ensure that laboratory chemicals are disposed of in compliance with appropriate regulations and in a manner that minimizes damage to human health and the environment.
+The district and school chemical hygiene officers will ensure that laboratory chemicals are disposed in compliance with appropriate regulations and in a manner that minimizes damage to human health and the environment.

-Every chemical process has the potential to produce hazardous waste.
-The purchaser or producer of chemicals will consider the waste that will be produced and the cost of waste disposal.
-The product of a reaction or process only becomes hazardous waste when it is removed from the reaction system.
-It is called waste, and it is a hazardous material.
+Every process that uses chemicals has the potential for producing hazardous waste.
+The purchaser or producer of chemicals will take into consideration the waste that will be produced and the cost of waste disposal.
+The product of a reaction or process only becomes hazardous waste when it is removed from the reaction system and called waste and it is hazardous material.

-A licensed facility must treat hazardous waste.
-If a process generates hazardous waste, either that waste will be collected for treatment outside the school, or the experimental procedure will be altered to avoid the production of the waste.
+Treatment of hazardous waste must be done by a licensed facility.
+If a process generates a hazardous waste, either that waste will be collected for treatment outside the school or the experimental procedure will be altered to avoid production of the waste.